j-janiszewski/liver_cancer_segmentation/readme.md

 # Liver tumor segmentation

-This repo contains code used in my master thesis.
-Using it model that performs segmentation of liver and liver tumor can be created basing on LITS dataset.
+This repo contains my master thesis "Identification of liver malignant lesions in CT images" and code used in it.

+*thesis* folder contains latex files that can be used to compile pdf with thesis *source* cointains python source codes allowing to train and test segmentation model on LITS dataset.
+Detailed description of code files is inside thesis.